First impressions count.

 For men, styling is often not as important as it is to women.
 High fashion, haute couture product shoot is wasted cash lost on a bloke who just wants a good looking, well-fitted shirt that lasts a few years.

-In general, men want reassurance, credibility
+In general, men want reassurance, credibility and authority from your brand to trust you enough to purchase.

 But, men still want style advice.
 Shocker, I know.
 They need to look on point for Friday night’s hot date, and if you can make ‘em look sharp, feel comfortable and make it an easy, good value shop then you just might have a loyal repeat customer.